 - Transplant-related infections

-Loyola University Health System contributes to a national reference center for identifying and testing antibiotic resistant bacteria.
+Loyola Medicine contributes to a national reference center for identifying and testing antibiotic resistant bacteria.

 As an academic medical center, Loyola is dedicated to improving future treatments by conducting research on new diagnostics and treatments.
 Loyola’s patients benefit from research discoveries made here.
 Read about Loyola’s current clinical trials.